Every tour operator I have ever met is totally convinced that they have a great product that is great and always worth buying.

-Take a look at Shark Cage Diving, from South Africa.
-In their ‘5 Reasons to Use Us’ they address the concerns of their clients.
+Take a look at Shark Cage Diving(opens in a new tab) from South Africa.
+In their ‘5 Reasons to Use Us’, they address the concerns of their clients.

-Guarantees: A Great Way To Overcome Fears, Uncertainties And Doubts
+Guarantees: A Great Way To Overcome Fears, Uncertainties and Doubts

 One of the biggest jobs of selling on a website is to convince people to take the risk of giving you money without ever having met you.

 One of the most powerful ways to enhance the risk-free nature of your service is to offer a convincing guarantee.
-‘Happiness guaranteed or your money back’ is fairly standard but it’s possible to go further.
+‘Happiness guaranteed or your money back’ is fairly standard, but it’s possible to go further.

 Tourism operators who take people to see animals often will say things like ‘see 5 dolphins or receive a ticket to come back, free!’
 That kind of guarantee can be powerful – I should know because 10 years ago, I chose one dolphin tour company over another specifically because of that guarantee and still remember it.